 Week #13: Conclusions.

-The lectures are conducted in classroom (direct instructions) with the help of PowerPoint and are supported by printed and electronic material, as well as by e-class platform (asynchronous e-learning).
+The lectures are conducted in classroom (direct instructions) with the help of PowerPoint and are supported by printed and electronic material.